the-real-i9/Backend-Topics-Study/Learn/Databases/Normalization.md

 > Observing the unormalized table.

 There are of two main types of insertion anomalies. 🎯
-- to insert the details of new staff located at Branch `B007`, we must always enter the correct details of Branch `B007` so that the branch details are consistent with values for Branch `B007` in other tupes of the `StaffBranch` relation.
-Those details are unnecessary redundancies.
+- to insert the details of new staff located at Branch `B007`, we must always enter the correct details of Branch `B007` so that the branch details are consistent with values for Branch `B007` in other tuples of the `StaffBranch` relation.
+Those details are unnecessary redundancies. <u>This is because the `B007` details in these tuples refer to the same real subject, in the businesses data</u>
 - to insert details of a new branch that currently has no members of staff into the `StaffBranch` relation, it is necessary to enter nulls into the attributes for staff, such as `staffNo`.
 However, as `staffNo` is the primary key for the `StaffBranch` relation, attempting to enter nulls for `staffNo` violates entity integrity, and is not allowed.
-We therefore cannot enter a tuple for a new branch into the `StaffBranch` relation with a null for the `staffNo`.
+We therefore cannot enter a tuple for a new branch into the `StaffBranch` relation with a null for the `staffNo`. <u>This is as a result of the presence of attributes that belong to another real-world concept and can/should exist independently.</u>

-**Note that**, the design of the normalized tables avoids these problems.
+**Note that**, the design of the normalized conterpart avoid these problems.

 ## Deletion Anomalies
 > Observing the unormalized table.

 If we delete a tuple from the `StaffBranch` relation that represents the last member of staff located at a branch, the details about that branch are also lost from the database. 🎯

+<u>Again, this because of the presence of attributes that belong to another real-world concept and can/should exist independently.</u>

 **Note that**, the design of the normalized tables avoids these problems.